Thomas Neir

-Educational background
+Early life and educational

+Neir was born in Kirkland, Washington, United States.
 In 1979, he graduated with a Bachelor of Arts in Economics from the University of Washington.
 In 1988, he received an MBA from the Darden Graduate School of Business Administration, University of Virginia.

-Working experience
+Career

-Since 1988, Neir had worked for a California-based hi-tech company, Tandem Computers, as senior financial analyst and marketing analyst.
+Since 1988, Neir worked for a California-based hi-tech company, Tandem Computers, as senior financial analyst and marketing analyst.
 In late 1990, Neir was transferred to Hong Kong as area finance manager.

 Foundation of the Pacific Coffee Company

 In Hong Kong, Neir discovered that there was a lack of European-style coffee houses.
 He set up the Pacific Coffee Company, targeted at top business persons and senior executive-level customers in Hong Kong.
 The first retail outlet was located in the Bank of America Tower, Central, Hong Kong.

 The number of Pacific Coffee Company stores and outlets is over 135 in Hong Kong and over 400 locations in Asia, primarily China.